Blog

 How To Choose The Best VPN App For Your Business

-Our guide to virtual private networks (VPNs): what they are, how they work and how to choose the best VPN app for your business.
+What is a virtual private network (VPN), how do they work, and how can you choose the best VPN app for your business?

 Virtual private networks, or VPNs, create a private network across a public internet connection.
 They act as a secret tunnel between your employee’s device and the internet, preventing anyone from seeing what that employee is doing inside the tunnel and, as a result, keeping your corporate data secure.